viecode09/wego-currency/README.md

 # About This Project

-This very simple Project is made for Wego Programming Test using Wego Currency API..
+This very simple Project is made for Demo Wego Exchange Rate Multi-Currency using Wego Currency API..

 Initially this project made by mixing Rails with jQuery, But I change my mind and use AngularJS for several operations..
 So Here's following technology that used in this Project :